 In the following article, you will learn more about the role that each of these factors plays in your learning.
 Then, you will see how you can use this knowledge in practice, in order to improve your learning process.

-How your natural abilities affect your success at learning
+How natural abilities affect learning

 When it comes to learning, your natural abilities matter.
 This means that the more naturally talented you are, the easier it will be for you to learn new things and improve your skills.